sap-tutorials/Tutorials/tutorials/irpa-win-gui-recorder/irpa-win-gui-recorder.md

 Make sure your screen display settings (Scale and layout) are set to 100%.

-1. Go to your desktop, right-click and select **Display Settings**.
+1. Switch to your desktop, right-click and select **Display Settings**.

     !![Open Display Settings](step1-display-settings-1.png)